daniellindemann/azure-automation/aks-start-stop/README.md

 The solution uses an Azure Automation Account for an easy integration in your system.

 You can configure multiple schedules for the script to run it for different subscriptions.
-Ensure the managed identity has permissions to access the subscription.
+Ensure the managed identity has permissions to access these subscriptions.

-After the deployment of the Azure resources you can tag your AKS Cluster with `Business Hours Start` and `Business Hours End` tga to ensure the cluster is only available during the specified time.
+After the deployment of the Azure resources you need to tag your AKS Cluster with `auto-aks-start-at-utc` and `auto-aks-stop-at-utc` to ensure the cluster is only available during the specified time.
 The tag value is a time value in *24h format*, e.g. `08:00` or `18:00`.
+The time needs to be set as `UTC` time.

 ![AKS resource tags](static/k8s-resource-tagging.png)